Micro-SaaS-Hackathon/E-L337/README.md

 # E-L337 - AI-Powered Task Management Platform

+# PPT IS IN CLIPPY(3).pdf

+# in any case the link is https://pitch.com/v/clippy-q65wcs

 An intelligent task management application built with Next.js, Supabase, and Google Gemini AI.
 This platform helps teams organize tasks, generate subtasks automatically, and collaborate efficiently with AI assistance.

 ## Features